An EOSC-Life internal call for academia-industry collaborations sharing data, tools and workflows in the

-All submitted applications were first reviewed by the technical experts within the EOSC-Life consortium with regards to their technical impact, feasibility and project maturity, before continuing to scientific evaluation.
-A selection panel of both internal and external experts chose the winning projects from a shortlist of 8 proposals based on transparent selection criteria.
+Ten (10) applications were submitted and deemed eligible.
+These applications first reviewed by the technical experts within the EOSC-Life consortium to assess their technical impact, feasibility, and project maturity, before they were evaluated scientifically.
+A selection panel of both internal and external experts chose the winning projects from a shortlist of proposals based on transparent selection criteria.

 Accessible and scalable detection and identification of foodborne pathogens